Young Alumni Advisory Board

 Molly Beatty

-Molly Beatty graduated from Purdue University with a major in Health Science Pre-professional (concentration in Pre-Medicine) and a minor in Spanish.
-As a student at Purdue, she was on the rowing and ultimate frisbee teams, served as a senator for the College of Health and Human Sciences (HHS) on Purdue Student Government, participated in the HHS Mentor program and the College Mentors for Kids programs, conducted undergraduate research, was a student representative on the Athletic Affairs Committee (AAC) and thethe Student Life Student Advisory Board.
+Molly Beatty graduated from Purdue with a Bachelor of Science in Health Science Pre-Professional (concentration in pre-medicine) and a minor in Spanish.
+As a student at Purdue she was on the rowing and ultimate frisbee teams, served as a senator for the College of Health and Human Sciences (HHS) on Purdue Student Government, participated in the HHS Mentor and the College Mentors for Kids programs, conducted undergraduate research and was a student representative on the Athletic Affairs Committee (AAC) and the Student Life Student Advisory Board.
 While at Purdue, Molly was also a patient care assistant at Franciscan Health Lafayette East.
-She traveled to Spain for a study-abroad program the summer before the COVID-19 pandemic!
-In 2022, she started as a first-year medical student at IU School of Medicine, West Lafayette campus.
-Boiler UP!
+She traveled to Spain for a study-abroad program the summer before the COVID-19 pandemic.
+In 2022, she started as a first-year medical student at the IU School of Medicine, West Lafayette campus.
+Boiler Up!
 Her hobbies include rock climbing, playing basketball, snowboarding and woodworking.

 Hannah Darr